 My taste in pubs and bars tends to split into two camps: beer and cocktails.

-Blackwood’s at the Nira Caledonia is the best place in town for steak.
-Twenty Princes Street has a strong menu and perennial favourite Chez Jules always hits the spot for steak frites.
-If you’re in Leith, head to Ribaye.
+Blackwood’s at the Nira Caledonia is the best place in town for steak and perennial favourite Chez Jules always hits the spot for steak frites.
+The three branches of Chop House are reliably good.
 LeftField cooked me the best steak in a long while on a recent visit, so should also be on your list.

 Porto & Fi is the cream of the crop for breakfast, but is a little out of the way in Newhaven.
 While there you also have The Haven.
 Patisserie Maxime is great for poached egg dishes, as is The Pantry.